 Results: CMOS/MEMS Co-integrated Flow Microsensor

 Figure 3 shows a magnified SEM view of the flow micro-sensor.
 The cantilevers bend downwards under airflow.
-This will lead to an increase of their capacitance and a lowering of the oscillating frequency of the integrated ring oscillator.
+This will lead to an increase in their capacitance and a lowering of the oscillating frequency of the integrated ring oscillator.
 An investigation is underway into such electrical measurements along with real-time monitoring of the cantilever topography enabled by the pressure module.
-Figure 3 shows a topographic scan at rest position.
+Figure 3 shows a topographic scan at-rest position.